 National security and privacy are often framed as competing demands in a constantly evolving and complex area of law and policy.
 The boundaries that traditionally separated both domestic and international security threats have thinned, with the emergence of a truly globalized threat environment and rising dangers posed by both state and non-state actors.
 This has hastened an increased demand for intelligence gathering to enhance national security, inevitably triggering stresses on the idea and practice of privacy in the digital age.

-As part of the Centre for International Governance Innovation’s (CIGI’s) continued work on Reimagining a Canadian National Security Strategy for the Twenty-First Century, we are pleased to host Privacy Commissioner of Canada Daniel Therrien for a discussion on privacy protection given the current realities of today’s information revolution, the data-driven economy and known risks within the evolving threat landscape.
+As part of the Centre for International Governance Innovation’s (CIGI’s) continued work on Reimagining a Canadian National Security Strategy, we are pleased to host Privacy Commissioner of Canada Daniel Therrien for a discussion on privacy protection given the current realities of today’s information revolution, the data-driven economy and known risks within the evolving threat landscape.
 He will also discuss the importance of collaborating and coordinating efforts with the National Security and Intelligence Review Agency.

 A Q&A period moderated by CIGI Managing Director Aaron Shull will follow.